rob-luke/conversations/docs/index.md

 # Summary:
 # In the meeting, Alice, Sam and Bob discuss the financial state of
-# a businesses, the challenges of companies going private, and the
+# businesses, the challenges of companies going private, and the
 # evolution of private equity firms' return expectations.
 They
 # also touch on the industry's early risk-taking nature.
 Bob
 # mentions historical deals as examples of the early risk-taking